amolsood/notes/AWS/VPC/Highlights.md

 - Ephemeral Ports shall be opened to cover different types of clients that might initiate traffic to public facing instances.
 (1024-65535).
 This to allow clients to communicate and temporarily allow a session, which receives request on port 80 but respond via random port
 - No ip addresses and ports are left open by default to a security group
 - NACLs are located at the subnet level
+- The default network ACL is configured to allow all traffic to flow in and out of the subnets with which it is associated.
+Each network ACL also includes a rule whose rule number is an asterisk.
+This rule ensures that if a packet doesn't match any of the other numbered rules, it's denied.
+You can't modify or remove this rule

 ## VPC Endpoints